-\checkmark N/A Prep
+✓ N/A PREP

-Complete a combustion safety test & record the results
+1. Complete a combustion safety test and record the results.

-2. Verify that ventilation plan is established
+2. Verify that a ventilation plan is established.

-3. Put on all personal protection equipment (PPE)
+3. Put on all personal protection equipment (PPE) 3.
+Put on all personal protection equipment (PPE)

-4. Identify all worker and occupant safety hazards
+4. Identify all worker and occupant safety hazards.

-5. Identify all potential durability issues
+5. Identify all potential durability issues.

-6. Address all combustion safety, worker safety, occupant safety & durability issues before starting work & notify the occupant.
-Do not complete work if a life safety hazard is identified.
+Address all combustion safety, worker safety, occupant safety and durability issues prior to star complete work if a life safety hazard is identified. ting work and notify the occupant.
+Do not

-N/A Air Sealing
+✓ N/A WORK

-Ď 7.
-Remove existing damaged insulation.
-If the removal of insulation exposes combustion safety, worker safety, occupation safety, and durability issues, they MUST be addressed prior to starting work.
-Notify the occupant.
+7. Remove existing damaged insulation.
+Address all combustion safety, worker safety, occupant safety and durability issues uncovered by insulation removal prior to starting work and notify the occupant.
 Do not complete work if a life safety hazard is identified.

-8. Identify wall cavities without top and bottom plates and install blocking
+8. Identify wall cavities without top and bottom plates and install blocking.

-9. Seal all holes in the wall
+9. Seal all holes in the wall.

-10. Install insulation according to the manufacturer's specification.
-Verify that all insulation has no gaps, voids, compression, or misalignment
+10. Install insulation according to the manufacturer's specifications.
+Verify that all insulation has no gaps, voids, compression or misalignment.

-11. Install a backing material to enclose insulation
+11. Install a backing material to enclose insulation.

-12. Seal all holes in the backing material
+12. Seal all holes in the backing material.

-\checkmark N/A Close Out
+✓ N/A CLOSE OUT

-13. Clean the work area
+13. Clean the work area.

-14. Complete a combustion safety test and record the results
+14. Complete a combustion safety test and record the results.

 15. Educate occupants on the work completed.

-Job Information
+JOB INFORMATION

-Name: Initials:
+Name Initials

-Addre ess: Date:
+Address Date